Connect with others who understand.

 Lea este artículo en español

-It’s not something anyone wants to think about, but after getting a diagnosis for a chronic (ongoing) condition like multiple sclerosis, it’s common to wonder, “How long will I live?
+It’s not something anyone wants to think about, but when faced with multiple sclerosis (MS), almost everyone starts to worry: “How long will I live?
 What’s my life expectancy?”

-People often associate chronic conditions with death, so it’s no wonder that when you or someone you know is diagnosed with MS, you start thinking of mortality.
+People often associate chronic (ongoing) conditions with death, so it’s no wonder that when you or someone you care for has a diagnosis of MS, you start thinking of mortality.
 One MyMSTeam member summed it up: “I have a very real fear that MS will shorten my life drastically.”

-So, what’s the life expectancy for people with MS?
+So, how long can someone live with MS?
+Does MS shorten your life?
 There isn’t one clear answer.
-The National Multiple Sclerosis Society estimates that, on average, someone with MS lives about seven years less than the general population.
-A study of more than 30,000 people in the United States with MS found that they lived six years less than the average life expectancy.
+One study of people in the United States with MS found that they lived six years less than the average life expectancy.

-MS itself is not the cause of death, because MS is not a fatal illness on its own.
-Rather, the symptoms caused by its progression can lead to other conditions that are ultimately fatal.
+MS itself is not a cause of death, because MS is not a fatal illness on its own.
+However, the symptoms caused by its progression may lead to other conditions that can be fatal.
 Pneumonia, infections, and falls are common causes of death that may be connected to MS symptoms.

 “MS is not a fatal disease,” one member said.
 “However, this can lead to other illnesses and problems as a result of how MS can affect your life.
 If you become less active, you may be at risk of heart problems, or someone may fall due to mobility problems.”

-MS and Demographic Factors Related to Life Expectancy
+Demographic Factors Related to Life Expectancy With MS

 • Sex